St. Thomas Hall: left photo undated; right photo 2006 (click thumbnails for larger images)

 Contractor: Electric Motor Service and Weidner Plumbing and Heating Co.

 Dates: 1959, 1979

-In the mid 1940s, St. John's University had difficulty meeting the housing needs for all students that desired to live on campus.
-St. Mary Hall, completed in 1951, offered a temporary solution, but as the college enrollment rose, local facilities were once again taxed and more than a hundred students were forced to live off campus.
+In the mid 1940s, St. John's University had difficulty meeting the housing needs for all of the students who wanted to live on campus.
+St. Mary Hall, completed in 1951, offered a temporary solution, but as the college enrollment rose, local facilities were once again taxed, and more than a hundred students were forced to live off campus.

 To solve this housing crisis, St. John's University constructed its third dormitory: St. Thomas Aquinas Hall.
 Ground was broken on March 29, 1958, and the Maurice Mandel Co., Minneapolis, completed construction of the building on June 29, 1959.
 The Electric Motor Service and Weidner Plumbing and Heating Co. were sub-contractors for the construction.
 St. Thomas Hall was blessed and dedicated on August 8, 1959.